-- Providing support to public health services, preventive measures such as chlorination of water for - Controlling the possibility of epidemics, sanitation of the area, disposal of the dead, and simple non-pharmacologic a linterventions will be mediated through various resident welfare associations, ASHA/ANM, village sanitation committees, and PRIs. - Community level social workers who can help in rebuilding efforts, create counseling groups, define more vulnerable groups, take care of cultural and religious sensitivities, and also act as informers to local medical authorities during a biological disaster phase, will be created after proper training and education. - NGOs and Voluntary Organisations (VOs) will be involved in educating and sensitizing the community. - Supporting activities like street shows, dramas, posters, distribution ofreading material, school exhibitions, electronic media, and publicity, etc.,will be undertaken.Alegally mandated quarantine in a geographic area, isolationin hospitals,home quarantine of contacts,and isolation management of less ever ecasesat homes would only be possible with active community participation.
+- Providing support to public health services, preventive measures such aschlorinationofwaterfor - Controllingthepossibilityofepidemics,sanitationofthearea,disposalofthedead,andsimple enonpharmacologicalinterventionswillbemediatedthroughvariousresidentwelfareassociati ons, ASHA/ANM, villages an itation committees, and PRIs.

+- Community level social workers who can help in rebuilding efforts, createcounsellinggroups, takecareofculturalandreligious sensitivities, and also act as informers to local medical authoritiesduring a biological disaster phase, will be created after proper training andeducation. - NGOs and Voluntary Organisations (VOs) will be involved in educatingandsensitisingthecommunity. - Supporting activities like street shows, dramas, posters, distribution of reading material, school exhibitions, electronic media, and publicity, etc., will be undertaken.
+A legally mandated quarantine in a geographicarea, isolation in hospitals, home quarantine of contacts, and isolation management of less everecases at home swould only be possible with active ecommunity participation.